 Follow Us On:

-However, he had sound common sense, was widely respected for his property, old-world courtesy and helpfulness and was, above all, unwavering in his loyalty to the Quaid-i-Azam and devotion to the cause ofPakistan.
-Throughout his political life he remained an unflinching loyal to his political organisation, his leader and his colleagues.
-He remained a member of the Muslim League from the first till the last days of his political career, and it is a known and established fact that he was among the most loyal and devoted associates and stalwarts of Quaid-i-Azam and Pakistan Movement.
+Khwaja Nazimuddin had sound common sense, and was widely respected for his property, old-world courtesy and helpfulness and was, above all, unwavering in his loyalty to the Quaid-i-Azam and devotion to the cause of Pakistan.
+Throughout his political life, he remained unflinchingly loyal to his political organisation, his leader and his colleagues.
+He remained a member of the Muslim League from the first till the last days of his political career, and it is a known fact that he was among the most loyal and devoted associates and stalwarts of the Quaid-i-Azam and Pakistan Movement.
 Quaid-i-Azam always trusted Nazimuddin and had him closely associated with the Simla Conference as well as the discussions with the Cripps and the Cabinet Mission.
-He showed throughout his political career that the unflinching loyalty could expect handsome rewards from their grateful masters.
+He showed throughout his political career that unflinching loyalty could expect handsome rewards from their grateful masters.

-Nazimuddin was associated with the Muslim League from the mid-thirties and remained concomitant with it till his last breath.
+Nazimuddin was associated with the Muslim League from the mid-thirties and remained associated with it till his last breath.
 The Muslim League was re-organized in Bengal in 1935 by virtue of the inspiration given by the Quaid-i-Azam and the active leadership of Khwaja Nazimuddin.
-He was among the pioneers fromBengalto respond to the Quaid-i-Azam’s call to reorganize the Muslim League inBengalin preparation for the forthcoming general elections of 1937.
-Since then he has been one of the most loyal lieutenants of the Quaid-i-Azam and one of the most ardent supporters of the Muslim League.
-He had been an emphatic and consistent Muslim Leaguer.
-His able leadership had brought all the different Muslim parties under one platform except that of Fazlul Haq and his Krishak Praja Party.
+He was among the pioneers from Bengal who responded to the Quaid-i-Azam’s call to reorganize the Muslim League in Bengal in preparation for the forthcoming general elections of 1937.
+Since then he was one of the most loyal lieutenants of the Quaid-i-Azam and one of the most ardent supporters of the Muslim League.
+He was an emphatic and consistent Muslim Leaguer.
+His able leadership had brought all the different Muslim parties under one platform except for Fazlul Haq and his Krishak Praja Party.
 His refusal to join the Muslim League meant a certain division of the Muslim votes which would have been fatal for them.
-To avoid this catastrophe at the time of election in Bengal, the two parties United Muslim Party and New Majlis Party merged in Muslim League to form an election alliance.
-Thus, the Muslim League was emerged as the single largest party in the election.
+To avoid this catastrophe at the time of the election in Bengal, the two parties United Muslim Party and New Majlis Party merged in Muslim League to form an election alliance.
+Thus, the Muslim League emerged as the single largest party in the election.

 In 1946, Nazimuddin was elected a member of the Central Legislative Assembly in New Delhi and was appointed Deputy Leader of Opposition.
 That reflected the trust and confidence bestowed on him by the Quaid-i-Azam at that very critical juncture.
-Throughout this period of struggle, Nazimuddin remained one of the Quaid’s trusted colleagues.
-The nation and the leaders of the Muslim League did not forget his sincerity to the cause of the Muslims of India and to the Muslim League.
+Throughout this period of struggle, Nazimuddin remained one of Quaid’s trusted colleagues.
+The nation and the leaders of the Muslim League did not forget his sincerity to the cause of the Muslims of India and the Muslim League.

-Within the formation ofPakistanhe became an important part of the early governments.
-He was appointed Chief Minister of East Bengal after the creation of Pakistan on 14 August 1947.
-In the contest for leadership, Nazimuddin was supported as against Suhrawardy by the Central League leadership, because of Suhrawardy’s involvement with the unitedBengalmovement, and his association with Gandhi.
+Within the formation of Pakistan, he became an important part of the early governments.
+He was appointed Chief Minister of East Bengal after the creation of Pakistan on 14th August 1947.
+In the leadership contest, Nazimuddin was supported against Suhrawardy by the Central League leadership, because of Suhrawardy’s involvement with the united Bengal movement, and his association with Gandhi.

-Many factors had contributed to Nazimuddin’s ouster from the Prime Ministership.
-The poor state of economy, issues of constitutional, political and foreign policies, the Punjabi-Bengali rivalry, the anti-Ahmadi movement were some of the more important reasons.
+Many factors had contributed to Nazimuddin’s ousting from the Prime Ministership.
+The poor state of the economy, issues of constitutional, political and foreign policies, the Punjabi-Bengali rivalry, the anti-Ahmadi movement were some of the more important reasons.
 However, the unconstitutional and undemocratic dismissal of Nazimuddin as Prime Minister of Pakistan was a serious blow to the development of democracy in Pakistan.

-With all this background, he remained a humble and a pious person throughout his life and was never arrogant.
+With all this background, he remained a humble and pious person throughout his life and was never arrogant.
 He experienced many ups and downs in his political career, but he never lost his bearings and always conducted himself with patience.
 He was loyal and faithful to his political patrons.
 He was a gentleman par excellence.
-His loyalty was by nature whether it was to British or the Muslim League.
+His loyalty was by nature whether it was to the British or the Muslim League.
 British liked him for his feudal connection and loyalty and elevated him to the prestigious slots.
-Muhammad Ali Jinnah and Liaquat Ali liked his sincerity and devotion to the Muslim League and with their blessings Nazimuddin reached to the echelon of power inPakistan.
-To Ghulam Muhammad he was, however, an “inefficient” and a “comical figure” of a man and as Governor General, he brutally knocked him out from the Prime Ministership.
+Muhammad Ali Jinnah and Liaquat Ali liked his sincerity and devotion to the Muslim League and with their blessings, Nazimuddin reached the echelon of power in Pakistan.
+To Ghulam Muhammad, he was, however, an “inefficient” and a “comical figure” of a man and as Governor-General, he brutally knocked him out from the Prime Ministership.

 History will remember him as a gentleman and a man of virtue though not great.
-His loyalty to his political masters and his birth in the Nawab’s Family of Dhaka, were the elements of his success.
-His paralysis of will to act even at times of emergency and his unimpressive personality were the reasons of his failure.
+His loyalty to his political masters and his birth in the Nawab’s Family of Dhaka were the elements of his success.
+His paralysis of will to act even at times of emergency and his unimpressive personality were the reasons for his failure.
 He lacked the charisma of a leader and could not fascinate the populace.
 No doubt, he had his shortcomings, but they were the defects of his qualities.
 He was well aware of his flaws but was not willing to play dirty tricks simply for the sake of power.